MaxLazar/mx_cp_notice/README.md

 # Contributing To MX CP Notice CE

-Your participation to Yii 2 development is very welcome!
+Your participation to MX CP Notice CE development is very welcome!

 You may participate in the following ways: